AndrewJBateman/angular-material-portfolio/README.md

 ## Status & To-Do List

-* Status: In development.
+* Status: Working but still in development.
 Compiles.

 * To-Do: see Sections Info above.